pingcap/blog/top-car-trading-platform-chooses-scale-out-database-as-mysql-alternative.md

 ---
-title: Top Car Trading Platform Chooses a Scale-out Database as MySQL Alternative
+title: A Top Car Trading Platform Chooses a Scale-out Database as a MySQL Alternative
 author: ["Chehaoduo"]
 date: 2021-01-12
 summary: Chehaoduo, the largest auto trading platform in China, migrated from MySQL to TiDB and got rid of the troublesome process of MySQL sharding and schema changes.
 image: /images/blog/chehaoduo-mysql-alternative-scale-out-database.png
-url: /success-stories/top-car-trading-platform-chooses-scale-out-database-as-mysql-alternative/
 customer: Chehaoduo
 customerCategory: Internet
 logo: /images/blog/customers/chehaoduo-logo.png